twelvelabs-io/examples/README.md

 # ⚠️ This repository is archived

-This repository is no longer maintained.
+This repository is no longer maintained or actively tested.
 For the latest examples and documentation, please visit [docs.twelvelabs.io](https://docs.twelvelabs.io).

 ---